 So, these modern extending telescopic ladders are made up of lightweight materials that are very strong.
 These ladders can carry a weight of 100kg up to a maximum of 150kg.
 This weight limit is also the safe weight limit for standard and traditional extension ladders.

 The materials used in the telescopic ladders are aluminium, aluminium alloy or T5 aluminium structure.
-Whereas, some of the parts usually the joints are made with strong moulded plastic.
-This is similar from the traditional extension ladder in which the durable plastic was used to make the locking latch.
+Whereas some of the parts, usually the joints, are made with strong moulded plastic.
+This is similar to the traditional extension ladder in which durable plastic was used to make the locking latch.

 Are Telescopic Ladders Safe?

 The telescopic ladders are very much safe if it’s certified to EN131.
 EN131 is a European certification for ladders ensuring their safety.
 You can request conformity for the certificate before purchasing a telescopic ladder from the vendor.

 The EN131 is awarded when it fulfils or satisfies certain requirements, which are as follows:

 - The rungs must be 50% larger than the typical telescopic ladders and should be angled to supply the maximum grip, support, and ease.

 - A new safety closure system slows the descent of the ladder to guard the hands against any injury.

 - Each rung should feature a visual lock and release an indicator to clarify that the ladder is safe to climb or use.

 - There should be a locking mechanism, ergonomically designed, for comfort and simple to use.